-As a self-taught artist my techniques are the result of extensive experimentation.
+My techniques are the result of extensive experimentation.
 Harmony and contrast are the most important qualities I want to convey.
 My abstract works feature three ongoing series that I call Intuitive Creations.
-Mindscapes, Tribal Rhythms and Middle Passages Series. are created mainly by letting go of conscience thought, relying more on intuition, instinct.
+Mindscapes, Tribal Rhythms, and Middle Passages Series. are created mainly by letting go of conscious thought, relying more on intuition, instinct.
 Since the steps are intuitive and emotional rather than cognitive, The exact processes are not easy to repeat, the end result is always different....but aesthetically better.

 Permanence and longevity of the work are my major concern, every effort is taken to best preserve and protect the works by using archival pigments (non-toxic) and substrates free of materials that shorten the life of the art.